-As part of the University of Salamanca's 800th birthday celebrations, a workshop on e-Science and e-Infrastructures was organised by RedIRIS, the Spanish academic and research network that provides advanced communication services to the scientific community and universities.
-It took place on 7 May 2018 in Salamanca, Spain and was a chance to take stock of the digital transformation of science and the current state of research collaboration networks in Europe.
+A workshop on e-Science and e-Infrastructures was organised by RedIRIS, the Spanish academic and research network that provides advanced communication services to the scientific community and universities and by its Portuguese counterpart RCTS, the Science, Technology and Society Network.
+The event took place on 7 May 2018 in Salamanca, Spain and was a chance to take stock of the digital transformation of science and the current state of research collaboration networks in Europe.

 I was privileged to be a speaker for the opening session of the workshop, where I was able to highlight some of the EU's current work in the field of research.
 It was not without a certain emotion that I was back in Salamanca, the city where I grew up, surrounded by a rich cultural and academic heritage.